vheun/wedo2/README.md

 # wedo 2.0

-This is a library for the Lego WeDo 2.0 set.
+This is a node.js module for the Lego WeDo 2.0 set.

 TODO: This library will be extended to support multiple WeDo's